 Produce is coming from far away, is being grown in drought, transported so many miles and recalled from contamination.
 Some crops are sprayed, others cost a fortune.
 For most people to eat healthy you need to spend at least $50 a week on fresh produce.
 That adds up to $2,600 a year and that’s the bare minimum, you could add more fruit or veggies easily.

 My garden isn’t a hobby anymore, it’s for our family’s health and livelihood.
 I want our family to eat lots of fresh produce, and with the prices continuously going up we often have to buy less.
 I know so many people or families are in the same boat, they want to eat healthy fresh fruits and vegetables but struggle to justify the cost.
+I created a free weekly menu printable that helps me and can help you track your homestead meals to deal with the costs of fresh produce.

 Like any good business or idea in this world, you need to have a solid plan to get things in motion.
 You need to be on your ball game.
 You need to pay attention to little details and you need to have back ups if things fail.